BJP got its own businessman raided by mistake: Akhilesh on perfume trader's arrest | Politics

 - India

-He also said the CDR (call detail record) of the businessman's phone would reveal the names of several BJP leaders who were in touch with him.
+He also wondered that ''when all the resources are with the BJP today, who else can have such a huge amount of cash'' and claimed that the CDR (call detail record) of the businessman's phone would reveal the names of several leaders of the saffron party, ''who were in touch with him''.

+The details of cash withdrawal from banks would bring out the truth, the Samajwadi Party (SP) president said.

 ''By mistake, the BJP got its own businessman raided.
 Instead of SP leader Pushpraj Jain, it got Piyush Jain raided,'' Yadav told reporters before the start of the ''Samajwadi Rath Yatra'' here.

 He also claimed that Samajwadi Attar (perfume) was launched by SP MLC Pushpraj Jain and not Piyush Jain.
-Taking a swipe at the ruling Bharatiya Janata Party (BJP), the former Uttar Pradesh chief minister said, ''In a digital mistake, it got its own businessman raided.''
-In multiple raids by the Income Tax department and the Central Board of Indirect Taxes and Customs, around Rs 257 crore in cash, 25 kg of gold and 250 kg of silver were seized from the perfume trader's house in Kanpur as well as from his house and factory in Kannauj.
+Taking a swipe at the ruling Bharatiya Janata Party (BJP), the former Uttar Pradesh chief minister said, ''Due to the mistake of Digital India, it got its own businessman raided.''
+The Union finance ministry on Monday said the recent seizure of more than Rs 177 crore unaccounted cash from the perfume trader's Kanpur house was the ''biggest ever seizure of cash'' by an enforcement agency.

 Piyush Jain was sent to judicial custody for 14 days on a Kanpur court order on Monday.